-After enabling the setting, choose whether to enable actions, virtual assistance, and activity feeds for all workspace subscribers in your organization with a microapps subscription or only for specific users and groups.
+After enabling the setting, choose whether to enable actions and activity feeds for all workspace subscribers with a microapps subscription or only for specific users and groups.

-If you select Enable for selected users and groups, select the domain and search for the users and groups who will see the activity feed in their workspace.
-When you’re finished adding users and groups, click Save.
+If you select Enable for selected users and groups, select the domain and search for the users and groups that should see the activity feed in their workspace.
+When you’re finished adding users and groups, select Save.

-To remove users or groups, under Assign Users and Groups, click the trash can icon for the user or group and then select Remove.
+To remove users or groups, under Assign Users and Groups, select the trash can icon for the user or group and then select Remove.

 Preview the workspace

 To see what your subscribers’ workspace looks like with and without the activity feed, select Workspace Configuration > Customize > Features > Preview.

 Subscriber experience with Actions and Activity Feed

 When enabled, subscribers see personalized alerts and notifications in their Activity feed, in the center of their workspace.

-If the subscriber needs to take action on an item, such as approving a request, they can take that action directly in the activity feed.
-They don’t have to switch to another application to complete actions.
+If the subscriber needs to act on an item, such as approving a request, they can take that action directly in the activity feed.
+Subscribers don’t have to switch to another application to complete actions.